 You don’t have to do all of these, they’re just ideas.
 I suggest starting with a few that interest you, or that you want to test out.
 You can always do more later, or stick to a couple of tried-and-tested methods.

-Make a multiple-territory link for your book (try mybook.to)
+Make a multiple-territory link for your book (for example, mybook.to)

 Post social media announcements (pre-release posts might include cover, blurb, and title reveals)